nicklamo/character-device-driver/README.md

 	- sudo rmmod simple_character_driver

-Must be on a linux distrobution
+Must be on a linux distribution